 He toured the western United States with musician Brett Nelson in 2008 and travelled with theatrical productions to Toronto’s Rhubarb Festival (2009) and The Magnetic North Theatre Festival (2011 Ottawa/ 2016 Whitehorse.)
 In the past few years he has also toured to Bristol England, Cleveland USA, Preston England, and Vancouver with Zuppa on ‘Pop Up Love Party’ and ‘How Small, How Far Away’.

-He composed for Lisa Phinney on her new piece ‘Entangled’ which was presented by Live Art Dance in 2017.
-Brian has also composed music for Mocean Dance on ‘Standing Alone Facing You’ (Sara Coffin 2016) and Mocean’s 15th Anniversary Celebration titled ‘15’.
+Brian has composed and performed for Mocean Dance on ‘Wild Within’ (2019) ‘Standing Alone Facing You’ (2016) and Mocean’s 15th Anniversary Celebration titled ‘15’.
+He also composed for Lisa Phinney on her piece ‘Entangled’ which was presented by Live Art Dance in 2017.
 He did sound designs for choreographers Jacinte Armstrong( ‘The Ark’ – 2013) and Rhonda Baker (The Movement Project – 2014).

 Selected theatre credits include Merritt award-winning sound design for Zuppa Theatre’s Pop Up Love Party (2015), How Small How Far Away (2013/2016), Composing for Secret Theatre’s Landline (2013), Folklore mobile (2012), We Are Here (2011), and The Common (2010).
 Collaborating with DaPoPo Theatre Brian worked to create The Drinking Game (2012).
 He has performed solo works at the Suitcase Festival, Lilah Kempt Reading Series, and the Art Gallery of Nova Scotia.
 He has co-artistic directed Circus of the Normal (2013), The Potato Circus (2013), Circus of The Revolution (2014) The bp Nichol and Playmaker Olympic Circus in PEI (Art in The Open) and Circus of the Phenomenon(2016).
 These circuses were community-driven performances created by professional multidisciplinary artists and community members.